myclevorname/narser/README.md

 ## Building

-Narser simultaneously targets the latest stable and nightly release of Zig.
+Narser simultaneously targets the latest stable and nightly releases of Zig.
-If narser fails to build on either, that is a bug.
+If it fails to build on either, that is a bug.
+Due to the new `std.Io` interface on 0.15, only 0.14.1 is supported for now.

 ## TODO